pixu1980/karaoke-tracker/docs/ROADMAP.md

 ## Notes

-- Dates are indicative and subject to revision
+- Milestones are designed to be completed incrementally
-- Priorities may change based on user feedback
+- Each milestone should result in a working feature
-- New features can be added to future milestones
+- Priorities may change based on feedback
-- Technical debt is addressed continuously, not in a dedicated milestone
+- Technical debt is addressed continuously